Harper honors WWII veteran and student Bernie Bluestein

 At the campus event, Bluestein, 98, was honored for this achievement, his service, and his 33 years as a student at Harper.
 Rick Beyer, president of the Ghost Army Legacy Project, hosted the event and provided background on the U.S. Army’s 23rd Headquarters Special Troops’ accomplishments.
 It is estimated that the efforts of 1,100 enlisted men saved the lives of between 15,000 and 30,000 U.S. troops.
 Their work wasn’t declassified until 1996.

 Others on hand to celebrate Bluestein included U.S. Rep. Raja Krishnamoorthi, Yasmeen Bankole from the office of U.S. Sen. Dick Durbin, and Bernie’s son Keith Bluestein, who read a letter of commendation from U.S. Sen. Tammy Duckworth.
-Dr. Avis Proctor, Harper College president; Pat Stack, chair of the Harper Board of Trustees; and Professor Jason Peot spoke about Bluestein’s 32 years as a Harper art student.
+Dr. Avis Proctor, Harper College president; Pat Stack, chair of the Harper Board of Trustees; and Professor Jason Peot spoke about Bluestein’s three-plus decades as a Harper art student.
 Peot also announced that Harper’s sculpture classroom will now be known as the Bernie Bluestein Sculpture Studio.

 Bluestein, who will turn 99 next month, is set to return to Harper as a sculpture student in the fall.
 View photos from the event below.